polarbeargo/CarND-TrafficSign-classifier/writeup_template.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7]

-The last image might be difficult to classify because It's Taiwan's traffic sign not belongs to the German traffic signs data set
+The last image might be difficult to classify because It's Taiwan's traffic sign not belongs to the German traffic signs data set.

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: